sitemill/craft-auto-pdf/README.md

 AutoPDF will allow you to perform standard Craft transforms on any PDF file, as well as generating PDF thumbnails in the control panel.

-Flattening a PDF can be pretty stessful for your server, so to help it out AutoPDF creates and stores a hi-res flattened version of your uploaded PDF and creates subsequent transforms from this.
+Flattening a PDF can be pretty stressful for your server, so to help it out AutoPDF creates and stores a hi-res flattened version of your uploaded PDF and creates subsequent transforms from this.

 ## Configuring Auto PDF

-Auto PDF requires you to setup a seperate volume to store the hi-res image files.
+Auto PDF requires you to set up a separate volume to store the hi-res image files.
 It's recommended that you hide this volume from your users to avoid confusion.

 ## Auto PDF Roadmap